knowrob/knowrob/knowrob_actions/README.md

 Which will create ESG's for each of the plans.

 The parser runs in its own thread which can be started by calling `parser_start/1`.
 Once started, tokens can be added to the parser using the predicate `parser_push_token/2`.
 When done, the parser can be stopped again by calling `parser_stop/1`.
 This will synchronize all threads, and block until the parser thread exits.
-A second vatriant `parser_stop/2` provides the remaining parser output in its second argument.
+A second variant `parser_stop/2` provides the remaining parser output in its second argument.

     parser_start(Parser),
     parser_push_token(Parser,tok(0.0,c, -(ptest:'Touching'), ['TestHand','TestObject']),